tcallsen/node-rest-api-jest-tests/README.md

-# Sample Node.js Integration Tested with Jest
+# How to Test Node.js Integrations with Jest

 This repo provides a sample Node.js REST API that makes calls out to an external GraphQL endpoint and returns the Graph data to the user.